ageis/anondns/README.md

 The following graph shows that validation rates are higher in Scandinavian countries than, for instance, the United States.
 Hypothetically, setting [ExitNodes](https://www.torproject.org/docs/tor-manual.html.en#ExitNodes) in `torrc` to some specific country codes, which is usually inadvisable, might be helpful in this instance.

-But in general, I have been running this name resolution scheme on my Linux desktop for weeks and encountered no problems at all.
+But in general, I have been running this name resolution scheme on my Linux desktop for weeks without issues.

 ![DNSSEC validation rate by country][29]
 <sub><sup>